googleapis/google-cloud-python/CONTRIBUTING.rst

 - For datastore query tests, you'll need stored data in your dataset.
   To populate this data, run::

-   $ python regression/populate_datastore.py
+   $ python system_tests/populate_datastore.py

-- If you make a mistake during development (i.e. a failing test that prevents clean-up) you can clear all regression data from your datastore instance via::
+- If you make a mistake during development (i.e. a failing test that prevents clean-up) you can clear all system test data from your datastore instance via::

-   $ python regression/clear_datastore.py
+   $ python system_tests/clear_datastore.py

 Test Coverage
 -------------